alanKerby/spring-boot-angular-ecommerce/README.md

 # Ecommerce Demo Project

-The aim of the project to develop a Spring Boot application programming interface (API) with create/read/update/delete (CRUD) functionality with an Angular framework frontend and mySQL database.
-Postman can be used to utilise CRUD functionality.
-All products in the database are displayed on the homepage, clicking a product navigates to the product page, products can be added to the basket up to the stock limit.
+## Aims
+The project was to create a demo webapp for a pitch to a prospective client.
+The requirements were as follows:
+* A modern webdesign aesthetic.
+* Responsive design to work across multiple user interfaces.
+* Create/read/update/delete (CRUD) products.
+* Product pages.
+* Ability to add product to basket when in stock.

+## Development
+* Bootstrap with custom CSS.
+* Angular JavaScript Framework was used to create a single page application that is fast, responsive to UI size.
+* Routing for individual product pages.
+* A Spring Boot backend with CRUD functionality was created using a PostgreSQL database.
+* Full testing coverage of the backend was achieved with unit and integration testing.
+* Postman can be used to utilise CRUD functionality.
+* Stock level from the database determines the number of products which can be added to the basket.

 Homepage             |  Product Page :-------------------------:|:-------------------------: